heroku/heroku-buildpack-go/README.md

 ## Using with cgo

 This buildpack supports building with C dependencies via [cgo][cgo].
-You can set config vars to specify CGO flags to, e.g., specify paths for vendored dependencies.
-E.g., to build [gopgsqldriver][gopgsqldriver], add the config var `CGO_CFLAGS` with the value `-I/app/code/vendor/include/postgresql` and include the relevant Postgres header files in `vendor/include/postgresql/` in your app.
+You can set config vars to specify CGO flags to specify paths for vendored dependencies.
+For example, if you added C headers to and `includes` directory, add the config var `CGO_CFLAGS` with the value `-I/app/code/includes` and include the relevant header files in `includes/` in your app.

 ## Using a development version of Go